 Dynamic mock content

-Whilst we deeply think that “real-world” static values for request/response samples are crucial in order to fully understand the business usages and expectations of an API, we have to admit that it is more than often useful to introduce some kind of dynamically generated content for response.
+Whilst we deeply think that “real-world” static values for request/response samples are crucial to fully understanding the business usages and expectations of an API, we have to admit that it is more than often useful to introduce some kind of dynamically generated content for the response.

-Thus, Microcks has some templating features allowing to specify dynamic parts in response content.
+Thus, Microcks has some templating features allowing the specification of dynamic parts in response content.

-You can find the OpenAPI v3 contract of this API here and here’s below the result once imported into Microcks:
+You can find the OpenAPI v3 contract of this API here, and here’s the result once imported into Microcks:

 When invoked twice with different params at different dates, here are the results: